a32-project/VPhoneGaGa-gold-a32/README.md

 information about the a32 project: the a32 project is made by the a32 team and the app cracks by goxome, ac32-cracker-scripts and also by a32-crack-script

+compatibility:

+runs on android 5.1 to 11
+runs on arm32 and arm64
+runs on 2gb of ram
+tested on A01 core